adnfx2/portfolio-adrian-pirela/README.md

 ### Professional Summary

 Front-End Developer with hands-on experience in React, JavaScript, and RESTful API integration.
 Currently contributing at Amazon and building real-world applications through Springboard’s intensive software development program.
 Strong foundation in responsive design, UI optimization, and collaborative development.
 Eager to grow into full-stack development with Node.js and cloud-native technologies like AWS.

+(This repo is currently being upgrated to newer react version and build tool CRA to Vite)